Sometimes We Need Counseling for Pet/Human Relationships - When It's Not Love at First Bark

 Let me be the first to tell you: You are not a terrible person if you aren’t madly in love with your pet.
 You might be surprised to hear this is actually an appropriate response to entering a new relationship or to being in a rocky long-term relationship.
 Sure, sometimes we get lucky, and that chemistry sparks right away.
 But more often than not, love is a slow build of getting to know each other and accepting each other’s “stuff.”

 So here you are.
 You imagined pet ownership would be a magical experience, so you can’t understand why you find yourself frustrated and maybe even regretful.
 You’re begging some imaginary power to rewind time and return you to the life before you lived before becoming responsible for this creature you honestly don’t like right now.
-But since rewinding time isn't a thing, take a really deep breath and give yourself some compassion.
+But since rewinding time isn’t a thing, take a really deep breath and give yourself some compassion.
+For starters, life as you know it has just been turned upside down.
+Your entire routine is changed, as you are now responsible for an animal that depends on you for all its needs.
+Then, stack on annoyances like chewing your furniture, tearing up your favorite pair of shoes, potty accidents, growling at your husband, constant barking, and bracing for dear life as they nearly pull you down as they take off to chase a squirrel….It’s exhausting and not what you thought you signed up for.

 Then take another deep breath and recognize that you are not the only one feeling overwhelmed (and, at least, you know what’s going on).
 Think of it from your pet’s point of view: They may have lived in several previous homes, and during the “unknown-to-us” periods of their lives, may have developed ingrained habits and tendencies shaped by their experiences.
 Maybe they then landed in a shelter, got adopted and returned, or went to a foster home.
 And now, yet again, they’re suddenly thrust into another life with brand new strangers.
 When you look at it from their perspective, it makes sense that they are hiding from you or that their separation anxiety is manifested by destroying your home.
 If I were tossed around like that, I probably wouldn’t be presenting as my best self either.

 If you’re feeling defeated, I’m here to assure you that things can improve.
 I liken training to couples counseling: all parties need to work on their stuff, and that includes the human learning how to be a pet parent.
 We need to remember that, like children, puppies come into our lives knowing nothing about how to be in the world, and adult animals may have learned the wrong way to be in the world.
 Like any loving parent, it’s up to us to give them the time and space to decompress by cultivating an environment where they feel safe enough to grow into themselves.
 Have compassion and patience, and know that how a pet behaves in a new environment is not indicative of who they are or who they can be.
+It takes time, energy, and sometimes tears to learn how to do life together.
+Don’t give up before you get to the best part.

 The only way we will obliterate the taboo-ness around challenging relationships is to talk about them.
 Own your truth.
 This is a thing, there is support, and there is no shame in seeking it out — it only speaks to what a caring and dedicated pet parent you are.
 If I were to do it all again, knowing what I know now, my relationship with Millie could have been so different.
-I hope by reading this, yours might be. relationship with Millie could have been so different.
 I hope by reading this, yours might be.

 Visit my website, Pet Therapy Notes, for resources and more insights on pet love and loss.